cdrclbrs/blog/_posts/2021-05-21-ManagedServiceAccounts.md

 - The same gMSA can be used on several servers
 - gMSAs are stored in the "Managed Service Account" container in the Active Directory
 - A gMSA can only be used on Windows Server 2012 and later
 - Requires the use of Microsoft Key Distribution Service (kdssvc.dll) for automatic password management and account creation
 - a gMSA is similar to a security group in which we will associate computer objects that will be allowed to use this secure service account
 - The password is managed by the Active Directory, it is very very complex and nobody knows it

 With an MSA or gMSA account, the password management is automatic by the Active Directory itself, unlike the use of a classic user account, which can be used for a service but for which you must manage the password renewal yourself.
-Very often, as it is time-consuming, the passwords of these accounts are not renewed by the administrators.
-That's why it's useful to rely on the gMSA solution, which also offers increased security for credentials.
+Very often, as it is time-consuming, the passwords of these accounts are not renewed by the admins &#x1F62D; .
+That's why it's useful to rely on the gMSA solution, which also offers increased security for credentials.&#x1F3C6;&#x1F3C6;&#x1F3C6;

 An MSA account can be associated to only one server, unlike gMSA, which is restrictive when you need to use a service account on a service that is redundant between several servers.